voucherifyio/voucherify-ruby-sdk/docs/PublicationsApi.md

   result: VoucherifySdk::ParameterResultListPublications::SUCCESS, # ParameterResultListPublications | Filters by a publication result.
   voucher_type: VoucherifySdk::ParameterVoucherTypeListPublications::DISCOUNT, # ParameterVoucherTypeListPublications | Filters by a voucher type.
   is_referral_code: true, # Boolean | This filter works only for the true option.
 If set to true, the query returns only publications of codes from referral campaigns.
-  filters: VoucherifySdk::ParameterFiltersListPublications.new, # ParameterFiltersListPublications | Filter conditions.
+  filters: VoucherifySdk::ParameterFiltersListPublications.new, # ParameterFiltersListPublications | Filters for listing publications.
   source_id: 'source_id_example' # String | Using this endpoint with a particular publication source_id, which was sent with the original request to create a publication, returns in the response, exactly the same code published initially because the code was assigned to the given publication.
 As a result, you can use this endpoint as a reference and return a code that was assigned in a publication by using a particular source_id.
 }